What is a recurrence? How likely am I to have herpes recurrences?

 Researchers know the average number of outbreaks – but you are not average!
 Does knowing how many children a woman has ‘on average’ tell you how many you will have?

 However, we know that outbreaks are about 6 times more frequent with a type 2 genital infection than when it is caused by type 1.
 So a person who is having a lot of genital herpes recurrences is more likely to have herpes simplex type 2.
 (And a person with type 1 on the genitals is not expected to have many recurrences at all.)

 How often can genital herpes come back?

 Some people get no further episodes, while a few get frequent recurrences.
 If you do, you could ask your doctor for antiviral pills to prevent outbreaks – see antiviral treatment, or you can try self-help treatments.
 There are two pages of suggestions on our “Tips to prevent recurrences” leaflet.
-It is available to members.
+It is available to subscribers.
 Outbreaks normally decline in frequency and severity over time.

 Why do some get more outbreaks than others?

 Research has found a gene which helps some people control the virus so they get no further episodes.
 So if you get a lot of outbreaks, you can blame a parent!
 However, good or bad genes, you can still help your body to prevent outbreaks – see antiviral treatment, or you can try self-help treatments.
 There are two pages of suggestions on our “Tips to prevent recurrences” leaflet.
-It is available to members.
+It is available to subscribers.
 Outbreaks normally decline in frequency and severity over time.